LT-Schmiddy/mm-ez-text-replacement-utils/docs/Custom Messages and Handles.md

 ### Using Handles as Variables and Arguments

-EZTR provided a type definition for custom message handles called `EZTR_CustomMsgHandle`, which is defined as
+EZTR provides a type definition for custom message handles called `EZTR_CustomMsgHandle`, which is defined as

 ```C
 typedef u16 (*EZTR_CustomMsgHandle)(_EZTR_CustomMsgHandleSetter* setter);
 ```

-This will allow you do use a custom message handle as you would a regular function pointer.
+This will allow you to use a custom message handle as you would a regular function pointer.
 Obviously, you won't need to use the `HNAME` macro when you do this.

 Note that the `EZTR_GET_ID_H` macro is shorthand for `EZTR_GET_ID(EZTR_HNAME(my_handle))`, and therefore shouldn't be used with function pointers.